CapNafan/Flood-fill-in-Rust/README.md

 left (x-1,y)
 right (x+1,y)

-Cell with sum of digits of it's coordinates exceeds 25 are not allowed to be visited.
+Cells with sums of digits of it's coordinates exceeding 25 are not allowed to be visited.

 Example:
 cell (59, 79) is out of reach because 5+9+7+9=30